Halcyoninae/halcyon-malimbica/README.txt

 ====== Halcyon Malimbica ======

-A resource API to be used with
+A web API to be used with
 Halcyon.

 -------------------------------